 Each Daily Homework will be submitted twice.
-The first time you will submit at Canvas before 12:00pm on the day before we meet in class.
+You will submit at Canvas before 12:00pm on the day before we meet in class.
 For example, a Daily Homework assigned on Monday will be discussed on Wednesday, so you should submit your draft by Tuesday 12:00pm at Canvas.
 I will review your draft and give suggestions and comments within 10 hours (namely before 10:00pm of the same day).
 You can read the comments and make necessary changes before you come to class on the next day.
 Your Daily Homework will be finished by hand and paper so the best way to do this is to take a picture of your writings and submit it as attachment on Canvas.
 Students must upload the draft in PDF format.
 You can use this

 The Daily Homework will generally consist of proving theorems or solving exercises from the task-sequence.
 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting a subset (maybe all) of the proofs of the theorems that are due that day.
 Students are allowed to take pictures of board work and upload them to Facebook group so that everyone can see them.
 This means that you do not have to copy anything down from the board as you will have them available online.
 At the end of each class period, students should submit their write-ups for all of the proofs that are due that day.
 Daily Homework will be graded on a check-system.
 Students are allowed (in fact, encouraged!) to modify (not copy directly from the board as you will have the pictures in Facebook group) their written proofs in light of presentations made in class; however, you are required to use the felt-tip pens provided in class.

 - Weekly Homework: In addition to the Daily Homework, you will also be required to submit two formally written proofs each week.
 You may choose any two problems marked with * that were turned in during a given week to submit the following week.
 For example, you may choose any two problems marked with a * that were turned in during week 2 for the second Weekly Homework assignment.
 These problems are due in week 3.
 Beginning with the second Weekly Homework, you will be required to type up your submission.
 You should type your Weekly Homework assignments using LaTeX.
 Look below for more information on LaTeX.
 The Weekly Homework assignments are subject to the following rubric: